GovAuCSU/ctlog-acquisition/README.md

 #### ctlog-acquisition

-NOTE: This code is very much work in progress and should not be used at all until further notice.
+NOTE: This code is a work in progress and should not be used in production.
+Pull requests and issues are most welcome.

-A golang application built to assist project Rapid7 - Project Sonar
+A golang application to pull Certificate Transparency logs

 Problems and TODO: